vancuren/capacitor-google-analytics/README.md

     ```
     classpath 'com.google.gms:google-services:4.2.0'
     ```
-11. In the App level build.gradle add the following to dependencies
+11. a) In the App level build.gradle add the following to dependencies
     ```
     implementation 'com.google.firebase:firebase-core:17.0.0'
     ```

+11. b) Ionic 4 notes.
+If you're using Ionic 4 change the snippets versions to:
+    ```
+    implementation 'com.google.firebase:firebase-core:16.0.7'
+    implementation 'com.google.firebase:firebase-analytics:16.3.0'
+    ```

 12. In the same file add the following to the bottom of the file.
     ```
     apply plugin: 'com.google.gms.google-services'
     ```

 13. Sync Project

-* Ionic 4 notes.
-If you're using Ionic 4 change the following snippets above to the following

-11. In the App level build.gradle add the following to dependencies note the version change.
-    ```
-    implementation 'com.google.firebase:firebase-core:16.0.7'
-    implementation 'com.google.firebase:firebase-analytics:16.3.0'
-    ```
+14. Run `npm i capacitor-google-analytics`

+15. Add `import { CapacitorGoogleAnalytics } from 'capacitor-google-analytics';` to the components or service you want to expose the plugin too.

 ### iOS Setup